quan-h-vu/quan-h-vu.github.io/content/samples/webhooks/index.md

 ## About This Sample

 The sample below is one of my first pieces of API documentation.
 This provides an overview of available webhooks including details on authentication and payload delivery.
+[A companion piece](/samples/DTCwebhook) to this document provides details on a specific webhook.

 | Data | Description                           |
 |----------|---------------------------------------|